We bring you one of the most exciting stories from Homer’s Odyssey with our version of ‘In the Cyclops Cave’.

 Odysseus, the craftiest man alive, is sailing home from the Trojan War.
 He and his men go ashore and find a cave with sheep, goats and cheese.
 They make themselves comfortable, only to find that the cave belongs to a one-eyed giant.

 You can find our other Greek Myths, including the earlier Trojan stories, here.

 When they got ashore, they scrambled up the steep cliffs and explored the woods.
 They saw nobody, but high up on the mountain they discovered a vast cave.
 Inside they found lambs and goat kids living in pens, and on the ground were piles of round cheeses and barrels full of milk.
 The men were all for stealing the cheese and a few lambs, and taking them back to the ship as fast as possible.
-But Odysseus commanded them to sit down and wait for the owner of the cave – for he was sure he would be a rich man, and generous to travellers, according to the laws of the gods.
-So they waited until evening, and in the meantime they lit a fire, and helped themselves to the cheese and milk.
+However, Odysseus commanded them to sit down and wait for the owner of the cave, for he was sure he would be a rich man, and generous to travellers, according to the laws of the gods.
+So they waited until evening.
+In the meantime they lit a fire, and helped themselves to the cheese and milk.